StakingBridge/stafimonitor/README.md

-# Monitoring your StaFi and SaFiHub Validator
+# Monitoring your StaFi and StaFiHub Validator

 ### Monitor your CPU, RAM, Network and StaFi Chain stats